 This means a database can be considered as structured data.

-Unstructured Data: If the form and structure of data are unknown then such data are called unstructured data.
+If the form and structure of data are unknown then such data are called unstructured data.
 We may consider an example of mixed data like file audio-video texts as unstructured data.
-There is an organisation where you have data but you don’t how to access it efficiently as it is unstructured data.
-For example, Audio, video, images etc.
+There is an organization where you have data but you don’t how to access it efficiently as it is unstructured data.
+For example, Audio, video, images, etc.

 The Five V’s of Big Data: